Michad/tilegroxy/README.md

 * Traces, metrics, and logs available via [OpenTelemetry](docs/telemetry.md)
 * Usable as an application or a [library](docs/extensibility.md#using-tilegroxy-as-a-library)

-The following are on the roadmap and expected before a 1.0 release:

-* Example k8s deployment file

 ## Configuration

 Configuration is required to define your layers, cache, authentication, and service operation.
 The configuration should be supplied as a JSON or YAML file either directly or through an external service such as etcd or consul.
 Configuration can also be partially supplied via Environment Variables.